Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Results and Discussion

 \subsection{Sources of Sky Brightness}

 Artificial light pollution is essentially nonexistent at Dome A, Antarctica.
 The main contribution to the sky background is usually from the atmospheric scattering of the light from the Sun and the Moon.
-The geographic coordinates of Dome A are: latitude 80$^{\circ}$ 22$\arcmin$ S, longitude 77$^{\circ}$ 21$\arcmin$ E. At this latitude the Sun never stays more than 18$^{\circ}$ below the horizon for an entire sidereal day.
-Astronomical twilight is usually regarded to end when the setting Sun is 18$^{\circ}$ below the horizon.
-At Dome A there is some twilight time even on the first day of the southern winter, as the Sun is roughly $-13.8^{\circ}$ below the horizon at local noontime.
-As a result, over the course of 24 hours on the first day of the southern winter the sky brightness at Dome A can fluctuate approximately 1 magnitude per square arcsec.
+At Dome A (80$^{\circ}$ 22$\arcmin$ S, 77$^{\circ}$ 21$\arcmin$ E) there is some twilight time even on the first day of the southern winter, as the Sun is roughly $-13.8^{\circ}$ below the horizon at local noontime.
 The closer the Sun is to the horizon at local noontime on other days of the year, the greater will be the variation of the sky brightness, even on days when the Sun does not rise and set.

+Airglow persistently provides photon emission and gives the dominant component of the optical and near-IR night sky brightness \citep{Benn_etal_1998}.
+The Antarctic sites such as Dome A, however, are particularly prone to aurora that can be extremely bright in the optical passbands.
+Broadband filters and low resolution spectrographs covering the auroral lines are sufficiently likely to be contaminated by strong emission lines from aurorae, i.e., the N$_2$ second positive (2P) and N$_2 ^+$ first negative (1N) bands dominating the $U$ and $B$ bands, the [\ion{O}{1}] 557.7 nm emission dominating the $V$ band, and the N$_2$ first positive (1P), N$_2 ^+$ Meinel (M) and O$_2$ atmospheric bands dominating the $R$ and $I$ bands \citep{Gattinger_etal_1974,Jones_etal_1975}.
+Customized filters or spectrographs with a moderately high resolving power can minimize the contamination from aurora and airglow emissions.
+We refer to \citet{Sims_etal_2012a} for a more comprehensive review of airglow and aurorae as dominant sources of sky brightness in Antarctica sites.